micahcochran/micahcochran.net/source/resume/index.md

 * Athens Pride Coalition
     - Co-Founder, 2016–Mar.
 2020
     - Mentor for youth (ages 14-18) support group for gender and sexual minorities 2018–Mar.
 2020.
-    - I made home cooked meal for the youth and the support staff.
+    - Made home cooked meal for the youth and the support staff.
 I provided guidance for the youth.

 * I enjoy riding bicycles, and training to eventually want to do long distance bikepacking.